-Named one of the "The 21 Best Seafood Shacks in America," Bubba's is located on a peaceful docks where you can watch boaters and fishermen as you enjoy your meal on the patio.
-Lots of seafood choices include crab cakes, oysters, and steamed shrimp, plus an excellent burger.
+Named one of the "The 21 Best Seafood Shacks in America," Bubba's is located on a peaceful dock where you can watch boaters and fishermen as you enjoy your meal on the patio.
+Seafood choices include crab cakes, oysters, and steamed shrimp, plus an excellent burger.
 The kids' menu is loaded with favorites such as chicken tenders and popcorn shrimp.

 22. Watch the Pros Surf

-The East Coast Surfing Championships are held here annually in late August.
+Inspire the kids at the East Coast Surfing Championships, which are held here annually in late August.
 A key event on the professional circuit, it is exciting to watch and features surfing, volleyball, Monster Jump (BMX) and entertainment.

 23. Sand Castle Competition

-The Neptune Festival takes place during the last weekend of September.
-It features the North American Sand Sculpting Championship, so prepare to be wowed with artistic wonders that use sand as their medium.
+The sand sculptures at The Neptune Festival (last weekend of September) are sure to wow with their creativity.
 In just three days, sculptors representing 11 countries will turn grains of sand into works of art.

 24. Winter Holidays in Virginia Beach

 Virginia Beach goes all out for the Christmas holiday.
-Holiday Lights at the Beach lets you to drive your car down the boardwalk and see it decked out with lights, music, trees, elves, and even Santa.
+Catch the Holiday Lights at the Beach while driving your car down the boardwalk that's decked out with lights, music, trees, elves, and even Santa.